flexed-commits/flexedai/README.md

 **Why this exists:**
 - Groq API has rate limits
 - Prevents cost overruns
-- Ensures stable service for all users
+- Ensures stable service for all servers
-- Users are notified of this in the welcome message
+- Members are notified of this in the welcome message

 ### Response Modes